Auckland War Memorial Museum: World Ethnology

 The World (Foreign Ethnology) collection is diverse, the largest and most significant of its type in the country.
 It aims to reflect a well-balanced range of arts and artefacts of non-Western, -Pacific, and -Māori cultures, and it is an important collection in terms of its ability to portray the diversity of world cultures, in particular that of South-east Asia, because of that area's "prehistoric links with Polynesian cultures and its contemporary regional political significance".

-Social and War History

-The War History collection was established in 1920, following the end of the First World War and spurred on by the decision to build a new museum as the War Memorial for the Auckland Provincial region.
-The collection addresses four major themes: the experiences of war, the impact of war, remembering war, and the materiality of war.
-It includes a significant medal collection, a wide range of swords and firearms as well as material culture related to New Zealanders' military service.
-The Social History collection was established in 1992, by the amalgamation of the War collections and the Colonial History collection (established 1965), together with the Numismatic, Maritime History and Philately collections.
-The collection has two main strands: New Zealand at War, and Auckland/New Zealand social history.
-As their historical context and documentation is improved, the collections' significance as a research and reference resource has also increased.
-While the geographical collection focus is Auckland, this does not exclude collections which relate to a wider geographical area, that explore connections between Auckland and its hinterland, and New Zealand and the wider world.

 Research

-The Museum publishes two scholarly serials as part of its statutory role to advance and promote cultural and scientific scholarship and research—the regular Records of Auckland Museum, which has been published since 1930 and contains results of original research on the Museum collections and research by curatorial and other staff, and associates, and the occasional Bulletin, which appears less often and usually contains results of larger research projects.
-The Records contain more than 450 articles written by over 150 different authors and co-authors dealing mostly with zoology, archaeology, ethnology, and botany.
+The museum publishes two scholarly serials as part of its statutory role to advance and promote cultural and scientific scholarship and research.
+Papahou: Records of the Auckland Museum (named for a toi whakairo carved container, previously Records of Auckland Museum), has been regularly published since 1930, and contains results of original research on the museum collections and research by curatorial and other staff, and associates.
+New issues are published online and earlier issues are being digitised.

+Papahou contain more than 450 articles written by over 150 different authors and co-authors dealing mostly with zoology, archaeology, ethnology, and botany.
 The articles contain important accounts of archaeological excavations and ethnographic objects, and descriptions of nearly 700 new taxa (mostly new animal species and subspecies).

+The occasional Bulletin, which appears less often and usually contains results of larger research projects, has been published since 1941.